dheerajkaushik/Create_and_Mint_Token/README.md

 The `Token.sol` file contains the source code for the RUK token contract.
 Here are the key details of the contract:

-- Token Name: RIDAM Token
+- Token Name: Dheeraj Token
-- Token Symbol: RUK
+- Token Symbol: DK
 - Decimals: 18
 - Total Supply: 0 (initially)